 When watermelons are cheap, use your juicer to juice them with some mint.
 Add some ginger too if you like.
 Serve over ice.

 Add strawberries to the watermelon for a refreshing taste.

 Any summer fruit combination through the juicer is wonderful.
 Herbs that can accompany the fruit are parsley, mint, lemon verbena, kaffir lime leaves, basil.
 Ginger.
 Slowly with the herb quantities at first until you are used to the combinations.

-Peel oranges and lemons before juicing.
+Peel oranges and lemons before juicing, also any melon.
 Everything else goes in skin and all.